sanger-pathogens/ariba/README.md

 | MASH           | `mash`                 | `$ARIBA_MASH`             |

-For example, you could specify an exact version of a Samtools executable that you compiled and downloaded in your home directory (assuming BASH):
+For example, you could specify an exact version of a bowtie2 executable that you compiled and downloaded in your home directory (assuming BASH):

     export ARIBA_BOWTIE2=$HOME/bowtie2-2.1.0/bowtie2